Principles of Public Expenditure:

 Just as there are well-known canons of taxation, similarly it is possible to formulate some canons or principles to which prudent public expenditure should conform.
 These principles are: —

 1. Maximum Social Benefit.
 It is necessary that all public expenditure should satisfy one fundamental test, viz., that of Maximum Social Advantage.
 Every rupee spent by a government must have as its aim the promotion of the maximum welfare of the society as a whole.
 Care has to be taken that public funds are not utilized for the benefit of a particular group or section of society.
 The aim is the general welfare.
-Government exists for the benefit of the governed and the justification of the government expenditure is, therefore, to be sought in the benefit of the country as a whole.
+Government exists for the benefit of the governed and the justification of the government expenditure is, therefore, to be sought in the benefit of the country as a whole.2.
+Economy.
+Although the aim of public expenditure is to maximize the social benefit, yet it does not exonerate government from exercising utmost economy in the expenditure.
+Economy does not mean niggardliness.
+It only means that over-spending and misuse of all kinds must be evaded.

 3. Canon of Sanction.
 An added significant principle of expenditure is that prior to it is in reality sustained, it must be authorized by a expert power.
 Unofficial spending is bound to lead to profligacy and misuse.